vedanthvdev/QATesting/README.md

-#Welcome to the APi testing of petStore
+#Welcome to the APi/Selenium testing framework

-#Clone the project into the machiene

 #Java Version 17 corretto is the JRE being used.
 Please set your environment of your ide accordingly

-#Install few plugins like lombok, Cucumber for Java, Gherkin
+#Install few plugins like lombok, Cucumber for Java, Gherkin in IDE

-#Open the features folder to select the petapitest.feature file and then run the first scenario
-by clicking the green play icon to the left of the Scenario.

-#Ignore the code with webdriver and chrome driver...
-I am trying to
-implement a selenium project alongside in this repo.
+#Clone the project

+#To run the selenium test, Open the terminal or command prompt(Win) and runn the below command to start the node

+~ java -jar /path/to/project/QATesting/node/selenium-server-4.10.0.jar standalone --selenium-manager true

 #Mac(Intel and M1) and windows compatible(Tested).